NNE PIPE

 • Encourage research participation between clinical and academic research members

-• Ensure representation of rural NNE PCCs in survey research that has been carefully chosen by NNE CO-OP PCBRN leadership and clinical members
+• Ensure representation of rural NNE primary care clinicians (PCCs) in survey research that has been carefully chosen by NNE CO-OP PCBRN leadership and clinical members

 • Reduce circulation of multiple surveys to our members